 The County of Kauai hosts several campgrounds around the island such as Anahola Beach Park and Anini Beach Park.
 During our stay, we had very pleasant experiences with all of the campsites on the north side of the island.
 They are all beautiful beach-side locations with a friendly, safe atmosphere.
 We had a less pleasant experience with the campsites on the south side of the island.
 There appeared to be a homeless population living at these two sites and we did not feel as safe as we did at the other locations.
 To help make your selections, you can read online reviews of other campers’ experiences at each campsite.

-These sites are very budget friendly, costing $3 per person per night.
+These sites are very budget-friendly, costing $3 per person per night.
 The reservation system is a little more complicated than the state system.
 Reservations must be made, paid for, and picked up in person at the offices on the island, so you won’t be able to reserve them ahead of time.
-There is an office, located near the airport in Lihue, that is an easy stop while you are gathering supplies in town.
+There is an office, located near the airport in Lihue, which is an easy stop while you are gathering supplies in town.
 However, the office operates on business hours, so if your flight arrives too late in the evening, or on the weekend, you will not be able to get your permits until the next business day.